WHO WE ARE

 Robert (Bruce) Murray

 Robert has lived in Lytton Park since 1987 and has been active with North Toronto youth soccer and hockey programs.
-He first joined the Board to work on the restoration of the Alexandra (Blvd) Gates and brings invaluable IT skills to LPRO.
+He first joined the Board to work on the restoration of the Alexandra (Blvd) Gates.
+Robert brings invaluable IT skills to LPRO, and he and his wife Kathryn have taken many of the photos on LPRO’s website.

 John has been a resident of Lytton Park since 1988.
 He has 3 children who attended JRR, Glenview PS and LPSS and is a career banker with an MBA.
 In addition to being a Board member, he has been Treasurer of LPRO since 2005.